 If you are over 65 years of age, need health care or long-term care, and hope to receive Medicaid benefits, Medicaid will determine your financial eligibility by first calculating the amount of your total “resources,” as defined by them.
 Your resources include real estate and monetary assets that are titled in your name, such as savings accounts, checking accounts, and investment accounts, plus any insurance that has a cash value.

-In 2014, only if you have $14,550 or less in total resources are you financially eligible for Medicaid.
+Only if you have very little in total resources (please refer to our Quick Reference Chart for the current level) are you financially eligible for Medicaid.
 Medicaid usually increases this amount slightly every year.
 But what about retirement accounts?
 How are IRAs, Keoghs, 401(k)s and other qualified retirement plans treated?
 They are monetary assets, and therefore countable resources, aren’t they?
 Under certain circumstances, the answer can be “no,” and the principal amount in the retirement account will not be considered a resource for determining Medicaid eligibility.
 For a qualified retirement account NOT to be counted as a resource, it must be in “payout status.”